TMLoew/refuel_app/docs/project_overview.md

 # Refuel Ops – Student Guide

 This guide explains the project in plain language so any bachelor-level contributor can run, edit, and extend it.
-The app is a Streamlit dashboard for a gym shop: it combines weather, check-ins, and snack sales to suggest prices, stock, and simple plans.
+The app is a Streamlit dashboard for a gym shop: it combines weather, check-ins, and drink sales to suggest prices, stock, and simple plans.

 ---